rozlynboutin/microbiome_helper/Remove-chimeric-reads.md

    Flag to indicate that temporary log files should not be removed (useful for troubleshooting).
 Also, will prevent the "nonchimera" and "unclear" specific fastas from being removed when type == 0.

 * -log <file> <br>
    The location to write the log file.
+Default is "chimera_filter.log".

 * -db, --database <file> <br>
    Database of 16S sequences to use as a reference (FASTA file).